Skip to content

 }

-For Windows, you can reference any counter mentioned in the Windows Performance Monitor in the agent configuration file.
+For Windows, you can reference any counter available in the Windows Performance Monitor within the agent configuration file.
+The following example shows you how to configure Processor counters:

 "Processor": {